honeybox-boutique/django-ecommerce/README.md

           optimize checkout process so it isn't re-adding everything from cart, checking for discounts, checking sales tax stuff, etc.  every time the page is reloaded in checkout process users
-          I want to make emails unique for users since that is the main way to identify unique customers via stripe
+          I want to make emails unique for users since that is the main way to identify unique customers via stripe shipping
+          make multi-shipment orders possible (will require saleid to be editable for shipment on admin site) do error handling

      This stuff isn't as important-------------------------------------------------------------------------
      models settings stuff